Moonisky/100DaysOfReactNative/README.md

 * Use `TextInput` to input the text.
 * Set the placeholder, text color and so on of `TextInput`.
-* Get values from the `SliderIOS` and convert them to `Int`.
+* Get values from the `SliderIOS` and then convert them to `Int`.
 * Set up the FlexBox layout.
-* Enable or disable objects based on state.
+* Enable or disable objects built on the state.
 * Handle calculations with formulas.
 * Convert String to Int and vice versa.